noisebridge/web2py-noiselist/README.rst

 frameworks being taught in person.
 This will be the core code for making a simple TODO list.

+NOTE: Unlike the intro to python classes, this section of the course will not have time to pay special attention to windows users.
+This part focuses on web development in python, which is NOT windows friendly.
+Of course you may join and I will help as much as possible but in general if you are serious about web development you should borrow a friends computer or pair up with someone else in the class on a nix-like system, which includes Mac OS X. Sorry!

 Further Documentation
 ---------------------
 * http://www.web2py.com/book/